hujhax/austin-improv-wiki/Troupes/Venn Diaphragm.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[The Hideout Theatre]]:<blockquote><p>Venn Diaphragm performs character-driven Chicago-style longform comedy.</p>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Venn Diaphragm performs character-driven Chicago-style longform comedy.</p>

 <p>Audiences are treated to patient, realistic scenes that build into fast-paced edits and tag-outs where worlds collide and the nature of reality is undone.</p>